 - On Paseo de los Tristes, just up from Plaza Nueva, you´ll find an 11th century Arab bathhouse called the Bañuelo.
 This is free to visit.
 They will ask you from which country you come from for their tourist statistics when you go into the monument.
 This is one of the oldest Muslim buildings remaining in Granada.
 Open from 10am to 2pm, Tues-Fri at Carrera del Darro, 31

 - Museum Casa de los Tiros is on Calle Pavaneras, in the Realejo quarter.
 They have permanent and temporary exhibitions of historical items relating to the city of Granada.
 The highlight of visiting this building is the intricate wooden ceiling of the Golden room or Cuarto Dorado.
 The decorative ceiling features faces of Trojan Heroes.
-Click on the link for more information about the museum.

 - Free entrance to the Alhambra Museum.
 Walk up to the Alhambra along Cuesta de los Chinos.
 Head up to the Palacio Carlos V. Inside here to the right you will find the Museum of the Alhambra.
 Entrance is free and you can find out more at the Alhambra Museum website.

 - Regardless of it being free or not you must see the view from the Mirador de San Nicolas.
 Walk up the hill to the Albaicin area.
 Find a spot on the wall or if you’re lucky get a bench and watch the sun go down on the Alhambra palace, the Sierra Nevada Mountains and on the city itself below.
 The Sunset over Granada, priceless and was described by Bill Clinton as the most beautiful sunset he’d seen in the world.